What Mass Air Flow Sensor Size is Right For my Mustang?

-Does My Mustang Need a Bigger Mass Air Flow Sensor?
+How Does a Mustang’s Mass Air Flow Sensor Work?

 The MAF is rather simple in design and is located in the intake tube before the throttle body.
 There are two sensors in the MAF.
 One sensor measures the ambient temperature of the incoming air.
 The other sensor is heated to 200° C. When the mass, and speed, of air increases inside the intake tube, the heated sensor is cooled.
 The mass air flow sensor increases the voltage to maintain the temperature of the sensor.
 The change in voltage is recognized by the computer as a change in airflow.
 This lets the computer know there is more air entering the engine, and so more fuel must be added to maintain the proper air to fuel ratio (AFR).